UTexas

 After passing these examinations, candidates set up a dissertation committee with the help of their supervisor.
 This committee approves the dissertation prospectus as a prerequisite to candidacy, guides the student in writing and revising the dissertation, and administers the final oral dissertation defense.

 All students are expected to maintain a minimum 3.50 grade point average in order to remain in good standing.
-Failure to maintain this minimum average will result in a warning letter and one semester of probation, during which time the student is expected to return to a minimum 3.50 grade point average.
+Failure to maintain this minimum average will result in a warning letter and one semester of warning, during which time the student is expected to return to a minimum 3.50 grade point average.
 The program has the discretion to dismiss students who are unable to meet this requirement after one additional semester.